jy2k/Kubeflow-v2-passing-data/README.md

 # kubeflow-vertex-ai

-## Credit to @Brian_Kang (https://github.com/brianchunkang) for the distributed training script

-## This notebook shows how to go from EDA to a working Vertex AI pipeline (kubeflow)
+## This notebook shows how to pass data (specifically Pickle files) between components in a  working Vertex AI pipeline (kubeflow)

 ![Screenshot](pipeline.png)